-Lauren Quinn is a travel-addicted freelance writer.
+Lauren Quinn is a freelance writer and recovering poet.
 She’s actually not that lonely, but does love traveling sola.

 Raised in Oakland on punk rock, malt liquor and Marxism-Leninism, Lauren has traveled independently (and once illegally) to over thirty countries across five continents.
-She’s been detained by the Venezuelan police, kicked it with the Colombian military, been kicked out of St Peter’s Basilica and spent the night in a Mexican cemetery.
+She’s been detained by the Venezuelan police, kicked it with the Colombian military, been kicked out of St Peter’s Basilica, survived an ill-fated attempt at living in Cambodia and spent the night in a Mexican cemetery.
 She has a penchant for abandoned buildings, street art, tattoos and 12-step meetings.

 Lauren has inflicted herself on the following locations: